intelligence38000/android-docs/src/pages/maps/overview/location-component.md

 		// Get an instance of the component LocationComponent locationComponent = mapboxMap.getLocationComponent();

-		// Activate with options
+		// Activate with a built LocationComponentActivationOptions object locationComponent.activateLocationComponent(LocationComponentActivationOptions.builder(this, style).build());
-		locationComponent.activateLocationComponent(this, mapboxMap.getStyle());

 		// Enable to make component visible
 		locationComponent.setLocationComponentEnabled(true);